Excel VBA Dictionary

 Now using the “Dict” variable we will create a new key.

-Item is nothing but the definition to the word (key) we have added.
+Item is nothing but the definition of the word (key) we have added.
 This definition of the phone is its price so I will add the price to 15000.

 Now the variable “DictResult” has the item of the key we have added.
 Now show the result of the variable in the VBA message box.

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary Set Dict = New Scripting.Dictionary Dim DictResult As Variant Dict.Add Key:="Redmi", Item:=15000 DictResult = Dict("Redmi") MsgBox DictResult End Sub

 Now run the code manually or using the F5 key and a message box will show you the price (item) of the phone (key) we have added using “Dict”.

 Understanding KEY & ITEM